Irwin Redlener

-Redlener was a special advisor to New York City Mayor Bill de Blasio, with a focus on emergency management and planning to support and advise the administration's citywide disaster preparedness and response efforts.

 Background

 Redlener was born in Brooklyn, New York.
 He received his B.A. from Hofstra University in 1964 and his M.D. from the University of Miami in 1969.
 In 1971, while a pediatric resident at University of Colorado Medical Center, Redlener left his program to serve as the medical director of an AmeriCorps VISTA health center in Lee County, Arkansas, the sixth poorest county in the U.S. During this time, he met his future wife, Karen, a VISTA volunteer who organized the region's first social services and child development program.
 The two have worked together since.

 Career

 Redlener served as the director of the pediatric intensive care unit at Jackson Memorial Hospital, Miami, Florida.
-He also worked on disaster relief efforts in Honduras and Guatemala, and created a new Child Action Center to study and treat child abuse.
+He also worked on disaster relief efforts in Honduras and Guatemala, and created a new Child Action Center in Miami to study and treat child abuse.
 In 1979, after a brief stint in neonatal intensive care at Albert Einstein College of Medicine, he briefly worked as a community pediatrician in Utica, New York.
-He also served as chairman of the national executive committee of Physicians for Social Responsibility, a public health organization promoting prevention of nuclear war.
+He also served as chairman of the national executive committee of Physicians for Social Responsibility, a public health organization promoting the prevention of nuclear war.

 In 1985, Redlener joined the board of USA for Africa as the organization's medical director and director of grants, where he met Paul Simon.
-In 1987, Redlener, Paul Simon and Karen Redlener founded Children's Health Fund to provide health care to homeless and medically underserved children in New York City.
+In 1987, Redlener, Paul Simon, and Karen Redlener founded the Children's Health Fund to provide health care to homeless and medically underserved children in New York City.
 The program began with a single mobile medical unit funded by Simon and designed by Karen Redlener.
-As of 2010, the organization had 23 programs with more than 50 mobile medical units in underserved rural and urban communities throughout the United States.
-Karen Redlener remains with the Fund, currently serving as the organization's chief administrative officer.
+As of 2023, the organization had 25 programs with more than 50 mobile medical units in underserved rural and urban communities throughout the United States.
+Karen Redlener remains with the Fund, currently serving on CHF’s Board of Directors.

 Redlener also served as head of outpatient pediatrics at Cornell/New York Hospital (1987–1990) and head of community pediatrics at Montefiore Medical Center (1990–2003).
-Redlener designed and oversaw development of the Children's Hospital at Montefiore and served as its president from 2001 to 2003.
+Redlener designed and oversaw the development of the Children's Hospital at Montefiore and served as its president from 2001 to 2003.

 During the 1992 presidential campaign, Redlener was chairman of the National Health Leadership Council, a group of 300 health professionals who supported Bill Clinton's candidacy.
 In 1993 and 1994, he was part of the White House Task Force on National Health Care Reform, serving as the vice-chairman of its Health Professional Review Group.
 He was also a founding member of the Task Force on Terrorism of the American Academy of Pediatrics in 2001.